 If they partied late with their friends and came home drunk, do they say it’s because you have been a nag?
 The blame game is endless and you are expected to feel guilty about everything.
 This is one of the major signs of an emotionally abusive relationship that you need to identify quickly.

 Related Reading: How To Deal With Domestic Abuse During Lockdown

 Withdrawing physical intimacy, affection, and contact comes very easily to an abusive person.
 It is often done as a means to punish you.
 This is an absolute sign of a manipulative relationship.
 A hug or quality time is the easiest thing to give to a partner.
 But if they are purposely withholding affection and keeping a physical distance, then you need to pay heed to it.

 If your partner says things like, “You don’t deserve me.
 Maybe if you were more attentive and romantic, I would feel like being more intimate with you” or “You’re so annoying.
 You always nag me or complain about everything.
 You make me feel stressed and angry.
 Intimacy is the last thing on my mind”, then they are not just being childish, there is more to it.

 16. Manipulates you

-When it comes to your life you cannot do anything without their permission.
+A classic sign of emotional abuse is when it comes to your life you cannot do anything without their permission because they have a habit of acting superior.
 You can meet your friends only when they allow that.
 They could even insist on coming with you all the time.
 But when it is their life, you are excluded most of the time.

 You don’t know most of their friends, they don’t take you to family parties and you are mostly kept out of their travel plans.
 They shop on their own, hang out with their colleagues and have a life of which you are not a part in any way.